lukaszdzida/AI_ML_models/README.md

 # AI Machine Learning models

 Hello World!
-It is my first repository, so I encourage you to share your thoughts, and comments.
+This is my first repository.
 I hope you find something interesting for you as well in the topics below.

 ## Table of contents